 Try to Plan in Early November

 Srinagar Leh highway remains open in early November and you can use this road for both reaching Leh and returning home.
-Though the road can remain open even after 15th November but I would not recommend counting on it.
-There are high altitude passes on Srinagar road as well that can get snowed out anytime; leaving you stranded.
+Though the road can remain open even after 15th November, I would not recommend counting on it.
+There are high-altitude passes on Srinagar road as well that can get snowed out anytime, leaving you stranded.

-Plan your stay
+Plan Your stay

 Keep your Itinerary Simple